-In a large dutch oven, saute the onion for 6-7 minutes.
+- Heat a large dutch oven to medium-high, add olive oil and saute the onion for 6-7 minutes.
 Add celery and saute another 5 minutes, then add garlic.
-Cook for one more minute.
+Cook for about 30 seconds.
 Add the stocks and bring to a boil, then reduce to simmer.

-Add the tomatoes, oregano and chili powder and cook for a few minutes.
-Simmer for about 40 minutes, then add the lime juice.
+- Add the tomatoes, cilantro oregano, and chili powder and simmer for about 40 minutes, then add the lime juice.

-Have your guests grab a bowl, and layer in all the garnishes they want.
-Then pour the hot soup over the garnish, add a little cheese and cilantro and let the fiesta begin.
+- Have your guests grab a bowl and layer in all the garnishes they want.
+Then pour the hot soup over the garnish, add a little cheese and extra cilantro and let the fiesta begin.
 Ole!